Rough index theory on spaces of polynomial growth and contractibility: Introduction

 \paragraph{Acknowledgements}

 I would like to thank Bernhard Hanke, Nigel Higson and Thomas Schick for valuable discussions with respect to this paper, and I would also like to thank Bernd Ammann, Ulrich Bunke, Clara Löh and Matthias Nagel for helpful discussions surrounding the ideas of this article and the techniques used in it.
 Furthermore, I would like to thank John Roe who provided to me a copy of the Ph.D.\ thesis of his student Boris Mavra.
-Finally, I thank Markus Land, Malte Pieper and Timm von Puttkamer from Bonn with whom I had helpful discussions during the PIMS Symposium on the Geometry and Topology of Manifolds 2015, and Joachim Cuntz and Tim Riley for answering questions I asked them related to this paper.
+I thank Markus Land, Malte Pieper and Timm von Puttkamer from Bonn with whom I had helpful discussions during the PIMS Symposium on Geometry and Topology of Manifolds 2015, and Guillermo Corti{\~{n}}as, Joachim Cuntz and Tim Riley for answering questions related to this paper.
+Finally, I thank the anonymous referee for his or her comments.

-I acknowledge the financial support from SFB 1085 ``Higher Invariants'' at the University of Regensburg, which is financed by the DFG (Deutsche Forschungsgemeinschaft).
+I acknowledge the financial support from SFB 1085 ``Higher Invariants'' at the University of Regensburg, and from the Research Fellowship EN 1163/1-1 ``Mapping Analysis to Homology'', which are both financed by the DFG (Deutsche Forschungsgemeinschaft).